Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes

 \subsection{LFV $\tau$ decays}

 The Feynman diagram of LFV $\tau$-decays through $2q2\ell$ effective vertex is given in Fig.\,\ref{Fig:tau LFV decays}.
 The quarks in the final states hadronise to form a meson.
-These LFV decays can also be further classified into two categories based on whether the final state meson is pseudoscalar ($\tau\to\mathcal P\ell$) or vector ($\tau\to\mathcal V\ell$).
+These LFV decays can also be further classified into two categories based on whether the final state meson is a pseudoscalar ($\tau\to\mathcal P\ell$) or a vector ($\tau\to\mathcal V\ell$) meson.